UK investors over-charged by funds, campaigners say

 These funds can cost up to three times the fees for passive funds that merely match the market and are commonly used as a cheap way to access an asset class or sector.

-This could have cost British investors 3 billion pounds ($4.8 billion) in excess charges over the last five years, according to the report.
+This could have cost British investors 3 billion pounds in excess charges over the last five years, according to the report.

 The True and Fair Campaign is spearheaded by Alan and Gina Miller who run SCM Partners, a boutique wealth manager that invests client money into exchange traded funds, tracking indexes.